Step-by-step instructions for adding performance monitoring and distributed tracing to your Java projects.

 Finally, running your app will start sending span information to BugSnag.

-Spans sent from OpenTelemetry SDKs use up your unmanaged quota.
+Spans use up your unmanaged quota.
 No spans will be ingested by BugSnag once your daily quota is exhausted.
 To ensure you have span coverage throughout the day, we recommend you use sampling.
+This section explains how to control sampling if you are not using the BugSnag Sampler.

 By default the OpenTelemetry SDK will use the parentbased_always_on